Symbolic recovery of PDEs from measurement data: Conclusions

 \section{Conclusions}

-This work focused on investigating the identifiability of symbolic (human interpretable) expressions for unknown physical laws corresponding to the right-hand side of a PDE model, as well as reconstructing the unknown state based on noisy and incomplete measurements.
+This work focused on investigating the reconstructibility of symbolic (human interpretable) expressions for unknown physical laws corresponding to the right-hand side of a PDE model, as well as reconstructing the unknown state based on noisy and incomplete measurements.
 We proposed an all-at-once minimization formulation in function space and introduced symbolic networks for approximating the physical law.
-These networks leverage rational functions as transformations and base functions as activations, harnessing both the approximation capabilities of rational functions and their inherent flexibility to represent arithmetic formulas.
+These networks use rational functions as transformations and base functions as activations.
+They combine the approximation capabilities of rational functions with the flexibility to represent arithmetic formulas.
 In addition to reconstructibility results, another key contribution of our work are certain regularity properties of symbolic networks in function space.
 Our main result addresses the framework where the physical law can be represented by a specific symbolic network architecture.
-We show in the limit of complete measurements: \begin{enumerate}[label=\arabic*)] \item \textbf{State reconstruction:} The state is reconstructed, and the sequence of symbolic networks converges to an admissible physical law of the PDE model. \item \textbf{Symbolic network representation:} The limit of these networks remains expressible within the underlying symbolic network architecture, and its parameterization is regularization minimizing.
-Notably, if the regularization functional is designed to promote sparsification, the proposed approach reconstructs preferentially a simple admissible expression of the physical law. \item \textbf{Unique identifiability:} When the underlying physical law is uniquely identifiable, subject to appropriate conditions, the reconstructed symbolic network in the limit aligns exactly with the unique true physical law. \end{enumerate} These theoretical results were supported by first numerical experiments, which provide further confidence in the validity and practicality of the proposed approach.
+We show in the limit of complete measurements: \begin{enumerate}[label=\arabic*), leftmargin=0.5cm] \item \textbf{State reconstruction:} The state is reconstructed, and the symbolic networks recover an admissible physical law of the PDE model. \item \textbf{Symbolic network representation:} Any limit of such networks remains expressible within the underlying symbolic network architecture, and its parameterization is regularization minimizing.
+Notably, if the regularization functional is designed to promote sparsity, the proposed approach reconstructs preferentially a simple admissible expression of the physical law. \item \textbf{Unique identifiability:} When the underlying physical law is uniquely identifiable, subject to appropriate conditions, the reconstructed symbolic network in the limit aligns exactly with the unique true physical law. \end{enumerate} These theoretical results were supported by first numerical experiments, which provide further confidence in the validity and feasibility of the proposed approach for reconstructing interpretable physical laws.